 required although on warm days use Pettit 120/T10 Brushing Thinner at 5-

 10% by volume to ease brushing and maintain good flow and levelling.
-In
+When spraying,

 use Pettit 121/T8 Spraying Thinner up to 20% by volume.
 Spray one even,